hrr47-fec8-webber/carousel-service/README.md

 # Booked Image Gallery

-Image Gallery and Lightbox for Booked, a vacation rental booking website.
+Welcome to Booked, a vacation rental booking website!
+This repo contains the Image Gallery and Lightbox component.

 ## Related Projects